DIARY-Top Economic Events to Oct 27 | Business

 Government Debt Auctions Political and General News

-U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- WEDNESDAY, AUGUST 10 ** LONDON - Virtual Q&A with Bank of England Chief Economist Huw Pill – 1600 GMT.
-DES MOINES, United States - Federal Reserve Bank of Chicago President Charles Evans speaks on current economic conditions or monetary policy before event, Drake University and the Greater Des Moines Partnership: Economic Update, in Des Moines, Iowa. - 1500 GMT MONDAY, AUGUST 15 WASHINGTON - Federal Reserve Board Governor Christopher Waller gives opening remarks before the 2022 summer workshop on "Money, Banking, Payments, and Finance" hosted by the Federal Reserve Board of Governors - 1450 GMT.
-WEDNESDAY, AUGUST 17 WASHINGTON DC - Federal Open Market Committee issues minutes from its meeting of July 26-27, 2022 - 1800 GMT.
-WELLINGTON – Reserve Bank of New Zealand holds Monetary Policy Statement and Media Conference – 0200 GMT.
-THURSDAY, AUGUST 18 OSLO – Norway Central Bank announces interest rate decision – 0800 GMT.
-FRIDAY, AUGUST 19 ** OCEAN CITY, Maryland - Federal Reserve Bank of Richmond President Thomas Barkin participates in panel, "Riding the Wave: Maryland's Economic Forecast in Stormy Seas" before the Maryland Association of Counties 2022 Summer Conference - 1300 GMT.
-TUESDAY, AUGUST 23 PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT FRIDAY, SEPTEMBER 2 STOCKHOLM – Riksbank general council meeting – 1100 GMT.
+U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- WEDNESDAY, AUGUST 17 LITTLE ROCK, Arkansas - Federal Reserve Board Governor Michelle Bowman speaks on "Technology, Innovation and Financial Services" before the VenCent Fintech Conference, in Little Rock, Ark. - 1330 GMT RUSSELLVILLE, Arkansas - Federal Reserve Board Governor Michelle Bowman speaks on "COVID-19 and the Role of Women in the U.S. Economy" before the Arkansas Women's Commission Meeting, in Russellville, Ark. - 1820 GMT WASHINGTON DC - The Federal Open Market Committee issues minutes from its meeting of July 26-27, 2022 - 1800 GMT.
+WELLINGTON – The Reserve Bank of New Zealand holds Monetary Policy Statement and Media Conference – 0200 GMT.
+THURSDAY, AUGUST 18 BONN, Germany - Presentation by Executive board member of the European Central Bank, Isabel Schnabel, at the IHK reception in Bonn, Germany – 1715 GMT.
+ARENDAL, Norway - Director of Monetary Policy of Norges Bank Ole Christian Bech-Moen participates in a debate on the topic "Should the interest rate be raised to curb inflation?" – 0930 GMT INDEPENDENCE, MO., United States - Federal Reserve Bank of Kansas City President Esther George speaks in person on the economic outlook before the Fairfax Industrial Association of Kansas City, Kansas, in Independence, Mo. - 1720 GMT BOGOTA - Colombian economic officials, including finance minister Jose Antonio Ocampo, other ministers and perhaps President Gustao Petro will speak at a banking conference in the city of Cartagena.
+ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway gives a lecture on the economic outlook in Arendalsuka – 1100 GMT.
+ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway and CEO of Norges Bank Investment Management Nicolai Tangen talk about the outlook for the global economy and their cooperation – 1415 GMT.
+MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in Q&A session at Young Presidents Organization Gold Twin Cities Chapter luncheon. - 1745 GMT OSLO – The Norway Central Bank announces interest rate decision – 0800 GMT.
+FRIDAY, AUGUST 19 OCEAN CITY, Maryland - Federal Reserve Bank of Richmond President Thomas Barkin participates in panel, "Riding the Wave: Maryland's Economic Forecast in Stormy Seas" before the Maryland Association of Counties 2022 Summer Conference - 1300 GMT.
+TUESDAY, AUGUST 23 ** FRANKFURT - European Central Bank board member Fabio Panetta takes part in a panel discussion at the Annual Congress of the European Economic Association at the Bocconi University – 1100 GMT MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in a Q&A session at a gathering of the Wharton Minnesota Alumni Club - 2300 GMT.
+PHILADELPHIA - The Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT WEDNESDAY, AUGUST 24 STOCKHOLM - Deputy Governor Martin Floden at Riksbank speaks at DNB bank about Swedish and international monetary policy – 1000 GMT.
+THURSDAY, AUGUST 25 TOKYO - BOJ board member Toyoaki Nakamura to deliver speech, hold news conference - 0130 GMT.
+WEDNESDAY, AUGUST 31 STOCKHOLM - The Riksbank organises a seminar where Deputy Governor Anna Breman will begin by talking about the differences in the Swedish economy then and now – 0630 GMT.
+ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes remarks and participates in a moderated conversation at Georgia Fintech Academy - 2230 GMT.
+THURSDAY, SEPTEMBER 1 ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes a presentation to the undergraduate finance class at Georgia Tech's Scheller College of Business - 1930 GMT.
+FRIDAY, SEPTEMBER 2 STOCKHOLM – Riksbank general council meeting – 1100 GMT.

 MONDAY, SEPTEMBER 5 LONDON - Bank of England policymaker Catherine Mann gives a speech at the Money, Macro and Finance Society conference at the University of Kent - 1530 GMT.
-WEDNESDAY, SEPTEMBER 7 WASHINGTON, D.C. – Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
-OTTAWA – Bank of Canada key policy interest rate announcement – 1400 GMT.
-THURSDAY, SEPTEMBER 8 FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt – 1230 GMT.
-FRANKFURT – Governing Council of the ECB holds monetary policy meeting in Frankfurt.
-FRIDAY, SEPTEMBER 9 WASHINGTON D.C. - Federal Reserve issues quarterly financial accounts of the United States - 1600 GMT.
+WEDNESDAY, SEPTEMBER 7 WASHINGTON, D.C. – The Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
+OTTAWA – The Bank of Canada's key policy interest rate announcement – 1400 GMT.
+THURSDAY, SEPTEMBER 8 ** GLEN ELLYN, Ill.
+United States - Federal Reserve Bank of Chicago President Charles Evans speaks on current economic conditions or monetary policy before the College of DuPage Economic Forum - 1600 GMT.
+FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt – 1230 GMT.
+FRANKFURT – The Governing Council of the ECB holds monetary policy meeting in Frankfurt.
+FRIDAY, SEPTEMBER 9 ** CHICAGO, United States - (VIA VIDEO) Federal Reserve Bank of Chicago President Charles Evans gives welcome remarks before the "Exploring Career Pathways in Economics and Related Fields Conference" hosted by the Federal Reserve Bank of Chicago - 1400 GMT.
+WASHINGTON D.C. - The Federal Reserve issues quarterly financial accounts of the United States - 1600 GMT.
 TUESDAY, SEPTEMBER 13 STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
-WEDNESDAY, SEPTEMBER 14 DUBLIN - Ireland's central bank governor Gabriel Makhlouf speaks at Dublin Chamber of Commerce event – 1700 GMT THURSDAY, SEPTEMBER 15 LONDON – Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision – 1100 GMT.
+WEDNESDAY, SEPTEMBER 14 DUBLIN - Ireland's central bank governor Gabriel Makhlouf speaks at Dublin Chamber of Commerce event – 1700 GMT THURSDAY, SEPTEMBER 15 LONDON – The Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision – 1100 GMT.
+FRIDAY, SEPTEMBER 16

-FRIDAY, SEPTEMBER 16 DUBLIN - ECB Chief Economist Philip Lane speaks at annual Dublin Economics Workshop conference (to Sep.
-17).

-MONDAY, SEPTEMBER 19 STOCKHOLM – Riksbank holds monetary policy meeting 4 – 0700 GMT.
-TUESDAY, SEPTEMBER 20 LONDON - Bank of England policymaker Catherine Mann gives a speech at the Money, Macro and Finance Society conference at the University of Kent - 1530 GMT PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for September. - 1230 GMT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)